unichronic/3D-Feature-Extractor/README.md

 ### Lighting Control

-1. Adjust the light settings using the sliders in the Lighting Controls section:
+Adjust the light settings using the sliders in the Lighting Controls section:
    - **Ambient**: Controls the overall base light level (0-100%)
    - **Diffuse**: Controls directional light intensity (0-100%)

-2. Changes to lighting are applied immediately to improve model visualization